cmu-sei/redemption/doc/test.md

 Whether we believe the Redemption tool should repair the code, regardless of whether the alert is true or a false positive.

- * is-false-positive (true|false)
+ * shouldnt_fix (true|false)

-This flag indicates if the Redemption tool determined that an alert is a false positive and thus warrants no repair.
+This flag indicates if the Redemption tool determined that an alert is a false positive or dependent on a previous alert and thus warrants no repair.
 We expect this flag to be false if Redemption provided a repair, or provided no repair for other reasons.
-Ideally this flag correlates with the alert actually being a false positive (even though we are more interested in repairing false positives than identifying them.)
+Ideally this flag correlates with the alert actually being a false positive or dependent on a previous alert (even though we are more interested in repairing such alerts rather than identifying them.)

  * satisfactory (true|wontfix|false)